 There are many products on the store shelf for acne that claim all kinds of promises, but fail to fulfil any.
 Pimples can be treated through various methods – change in diet, exercising regularly, using proper skin care routine, avoiding the sun, etc. But, what happens if the acne is stubborn and refuses to heal?
 In such cases, the most ideal solution is to visit a dermatologist and get a prescription for suitable medicines for pimples.

-Tips To Select Best Acne Treatment Medications
+How To Select The Best Acne Product?

 Making a decision while choosing the right pimple medication can be daunting and difficult.
 Using incorrect products can lead to scarring, increased acne flare-up, clogged pores, and dry skin.
 While selecting acne medication, it is important to remember certain tips –

 - Use a topical cream that contains salicylic acid or retinol.

 - Do not consume oral acne medication without the prescription of a dermatologist.

 - Use products that do not clog pores, i.e., non-comedogenic.
 Wear makeup and sunscreen that are non-comedogenic as well.

 - Always do a patch test before using the acne products like creams and face wash.
 You can do a patch test behind your earlobe or on the inside of your wrist.

 - If the pimples do not show any sign of improvement over the course of 6 weeks, it is best to visit a dermatologist for professional treatments.

 List Of Prescription Acne Medications